Underestimated and in many ways undiscovered, Sri Lanka is one of the world’s most intriguing, complex and beautiful countries.

 Ancient Civilisation in the Cultural Triangle

 The Royal City of Kandy is the cultural capital of Sri Lanka and is home to the magnificent Sacred Temple of Tooth.
-A bustling town cradled between majestic hills and acres of tea in the central highlands.
-Kandy affords a nostalgic elegance and beauty of untouched Singhalese culture and architecture.
+A bustling town cradled between majestic hills and acres of tea plantations in the central highlands.
+Kandy affords a combination of nostalgic elegance and untouched beauty of Singhalese culture and architecture.

 One of the oldest cities in Asia with one of the world’s best natural harbours.
-Expect long beaches as far as the eye can see, sweeping white sands and sightseeing opportunities that provide a glimpse into an ancient civilization and well documented mythological tales.
+Expect long beaches as far as the eye can see, sweeping with white sands.
+The sightseeing opportunities provide a glimpse into an ancient civilization with well documented mythological tales.

-Mist-shrouded mountains, rolling tea plantations and cascading waterfalls are just some of the island’s central heart-land that rises to over 2500 metres.
+Mist-shrouded mountains, rolling tea plantations and cascading waterfalls are just some of the island’s central heart-land’s offerings, that rises to over 2500 metres.

 The world famous Yala National Park is a wild and unspoilt area whose varied terrain supports a diverse array of wildlife including the highest density of the iconic leopard.
 Embark on scenic safaris for the ultimate wildlife immersion.